jimbobbennett/phipilot/README.md

 You can run this project on any device that can run Python, such as your laptop, but the goal here is to provide an implementation to run on a headless Raspberry Pi.

+### Hardware

+For the Raspberry Pi, you will need:

+- Ideally a Raspberry Pi 5 as this is CPU intensive
+- 8GB RAM
+- Ideally an SSD instead of an SD card

+Your Raspberry Pi should have the latest Raspberry Pi OS with all the relevant updates.
+You don't need the desktop version, the lite version is fine.

+### Software

 To run this project:

-- On your Raspberry Pi, install [Ollama](https://ollama.com/download/linux) with the following command:
+1. On your Raspberry Pi, install [Ollama](https://ollama.com/download/linux) with the following command:

     ```bash
     curl -fsSL https://ollama.com/install.sh | sh
     ```

-- Install [Poetry](https://python-poetry.org) with the following command:
+1. Download the Phi-3 model from Ollama:

     ```bash
+    ollama pull phi3
+    ```

+1. Install [Poetry](https://python-poetry.org) with the following command:

+    ```bash
     curl -sSL https://install.python-poetry.org | python3 -
     ```

-- Clone this repo
+1. Clone this repo

     ```bash
     git clone https://github.com/jimbobbennett/phipilot
     ```

-- Change to the repo directory
+1. Change to the repo directory

     ```bash
     cd phipilot
     ```

-- Run the app using Poetry
+1. Run the app using Poetry

     ```bash
     poetry run start